5 best stock trading demo accounts

 You must also set up your trade by inputting your desired trading volume at a specific price.
 If you want your trade to be filled or executed immediately, you can select “market price” or choose a high bid price.

 Depending on your broker and if the product offered is a stock CFD, there might be an option to adjust the leverage on your trade.
 You can do that while entering your trade.

 To close a position, you need to navigate your way to your portfolio and select the stock you wish to sell.
 If available, you can click on the X mark on your portfolio, or you can manually sell a position by doing the same steps above when you first bought the stock but changing the desired trade to “Sell” instead of “Buy.”

 Tips and tricks

-To assist you in finding out the fastest industry, an indicator called Relative Strength is applied, and this would find the top sectors that are the strongest and would rank them on a percentile basis.
+To assist you in finding out the fastest industry, an indicator called Relative Strength is applied, which would find the top sectors that are the strongest and rank them on a percentile basis.
 This indicator shouldn’t be confused with a stock’s RSI (Relative strength index), which measures the strength of each stock based on its past movement, whereas its counterpart compares a stock or industry with other assets.

 FAQ – The most asked questions about stock trading demo account: